Updated: Feb 22

 Remember diversity during these times.
 Just like an accessible website, everyone likes to see a reflection of themselves in society.
 The season of Ramadan is upon us, and maybe you consider adding a sunset special at your restaurant to increase take out orders during your final hour of business, or just a special announcement acknowledging that you are open past sunset.
 (Then, of course, be sure to stay open well past 8:45 pm on Saturday, May 23rd, 2020.)

 Marketing is for everyone.
-All small businesses still want to market to their target audience in the wake of COVID19 and should do so with just a few minor changes.
+All small businesses still want to market to their target audience in the wake of CoVid19 and should do so with just a few minor changes.
+Your CoVid19 marketing resources do not change everything.
 Continue your path if you have already set one up, being sensitive to the disease and its outcomes.
 Many seniors are utilizing help provided by neighbors, family members, and other caregivers.
 Feel free to share how your company is helping others during these trying times or give a quick shout out for some philanthropy project or nonprofit that you support.
-Try and do whatever you can to keep people's spirits heightened.
-Our perspective in this time should be on all the good that others are doing, and how, as a collective, we find ourselves rising to the occasions presented before us.
+Try and do whatever you can to keep people’s spirits heightened.
+Our perspective at this time should be on all the good that others are doing.
+The focus can also be how, as a collective, we find ourselves rising to the occasions presented before us.
 Knowing that our needs will be met, and if there is a way to navigate how your specific company provides for the essentials, then now is the time to showcase.

 Just be sure that you do not appear to benefit from this situation.
 Keep your success low key and natural if you are one of the companies whose sales are skyrocketing now.
 Let the clients know how you have increased production, or support staff on hand, or your availability has increased.
 Use empathy so that anyone who is looking at your website feels understood.

 Marketing is always about increasing sales, client base, and profits.
 At this time, if you can increase your customer reach, it will pay dividends with the work you have put in.
-Revisiting all your content calendar, double-checking images on your website, and taking an extra minute to be conscious of any bias or inappropriate phrasing will work well for your small business to weather this storm and come out ahead.
-If you have found yourself at home with any extra time during the quarantine, updating your website is one of the best marketing strategies we can recommend.
+Revisit your content calendar.
+Double-check images on your website, and take an extra minute to be conscious of any bias or inappropriate phrasing.
+This will work well for your small business to weather this storm and come out ahead.
+You may have found yourself at home with some extra time during the quarantine.
+Updating your website is one of the best marketing strategies we can recommend.